JanaviN7/JanaviN7/README.md

 ## Hi there! 👋
-I'm Jahnavi, a Data Analyst and AI/ML Enthusiast.
+I'm Janavi, a Data Analyst and AI/ML Enthusiast.
 - 🔍 Interested in Data Analysis, AI, and Cybersecurity.
 - 💡 Passionate about solving real-world problems through data.
 - 🌱 Currently learning Tableau and Azure.